alexpdp7/retrofw2-rust/README.md

 , to encourage myself to learn Rust by writing simple games for it.
 It's a mipsel device, so in theory it should be possible to compile Rust code for it.
 However, doing this is more complex that I anticipated.

+This should also work on other devices using JZ4760 and RetroFW, such as the RS-97, Retro Arcade Mini and LDK.

 # Updating your device

 The RG300 and a couple other devices tend to use [buildroot](https://buildroot.org/) to build small Linux distributions.
 The most popular seems to be [RetroFW](https://retrofw.github.io/).
 However, soon I learnt that my device came with an old version of RetroFW which doesn't support niceties such as being able to do networking over USB to your computer.